 When the anlage differentiates normally but growth or development ends prematurely, a structurally normal but small organ results (hypoplasia).
 In aplasia, the organ is completely absent.
 Aplasia can be distinguished from agenesis only if an undeveloped anlage or its vascular connections can be identified.
 In agenesis, there is no anlage or vascular pedicle.

 Causes of Fetal Abnormalities

 In most instances, the exact cause of fetal abnormalities is unknown.
-Known causes fall into two major groups: those affecting the genome and those acting mainly on the proliferating cells of the embryo or fetus.
-Almost any ...
+Known causes fall into two major groups: those affecting the genome and those acting mainly on the proliferating cells of the ...